American Booksellers Association

 The American Booksellers Association (ABA) is a non-profit trade association founded in 1900 that promotes independent bookstores in the United States.
 ABA's core members are key participants in their communities' local economy and culture, and to assist them ABA creates relevant programs; provides education, information, business products, and services; and engages in public policy and industry advocacy.
-The Association actively supports and defends free speech and the First Amendment rights of all Americans, without contradiction of equity and inclusion, through the American Booksellers Foundation for Free Expression.
-A volunteer board of 10 booksellers governs the Association.
-ABA is headquartered in White Plains, New York.
+The Association actively supports and defends free speech and the First Amendment rights of all Americans, without contradiction of equity and inclusion, through the American Booksellers for Free Expression.
+A volunteer board of 13 booksellers governs the Association.
+Previously headquartered in White Plains, New York, ABA became a fully remote organization in 2024.

+In 1947, ABA launched the American Booksellers Association Convention and Trade Show, later known as BookExpo America (though ABA had held conventions as early as 1901).

+Winter Institute and Children's Institute

+The American Booksellers Association hosts two conferences each year, known as Institutes.
+Institutes typically last several days and consist of tours of several independent bookstores in the host city, education sessions, author signings, and networking opportunities.

+Winter Institute lasts four days and is typically held in late January of early February.
+It is the larger of the two events, with more than 1,000 people in attendance in 2024.

+Children's Institute is a three-day long event, typically held in the summer, with education and sessions geared towards booksellers who carry children's books.

+Independent Bookstore Day

+Independent Bookstore Day, celebrated the last Saturday in April, is a celebration of independent bookstores.
+The American Booksellers Association organizes this annual celebration, creates assets and resources for booksellers to use, and coordinates with publishers to create exclusive items booksellers can sell for this event.

+Independent Bookstore Day was introduced in 2015, following the success of a regional California Bookstore Day.
+Though it started as a collaboration of the regional associations, Independent Bookstore Day was eventually handed over to ABA to organize.

 Membership

 The ABA's membership has varied over time: